MushroomFleet/Kling-PromptAgent/README.md

 # Kling1.5 PromptAgent

 A specialized prompt generation system for text-to-image, text-to-video, and image-to-video AI models, powered by Claude.
-This agent utilizes the ACEHOLOFS virtual filesystem and ACE methodology for optimized prompt generation.
+This agent utilizes the ACE-HOLOFS (Holographic Filesystem) and ACE methodology (Adaptive Capacity Elicitation) for optimized prompt generation.
+This can be used with other good LLM's with some modification, it can also be extended, by providing new Prompt examples to the relevant .txt files.

 ## Overview